rendon/blog/views/adventofcode2015-part1/source.md

 Problem description: [day/4](http://adventofcode.com/2015/day/4).

 ### Solution
-<p>For v1: Well, I just brute-forced this one, used Ruby's `Digest::MD5` to compute the checksum.
+For v1: Well, I just brute-forced this one, used Ruby's `Digest::MD5` to compute the checksum.

 ```ruby
 require 'digest'